TheDMSGroup/mautic-eb/README.md

 Need to process a million new contacts every day?
 Need to add a custom integration every day, without writing code?

-These are the kinds of requirements we have on the bleeding edge of Performance Marketing.
+These are the kinds of requirements we have in Performance Marketing.
-With that in mind, we are actively working on some [additional plugins](https://github.com/thedmsgroup?q=mautic&type=public) to augment this build.
-You can access them all at once by renaming `composer.custom.dist` to `composer.custom` and running `composer install`.
+With that in mind, we include [optional plugins](https://github.com/thedmsgroup?q=mautic&type=public) to augment this build.
+You can access them all at once by renaming `composer.custom.dev` to `composer.custom` and running `composer install`.